 ANSWER: As I understand the law, if you sincerely believe in conserving energy, you can deduct all the money you spend on anything that claims to save energy.
 Go back and do the drink test again.
 It will help you understand the tax credit much better.

 Well, I guess that’s enough clear, step by step information to get you started on insulating your home.
-If you have any further questions write them on a three by five file card, lay it on the work table of your quilting room, and wait a few days.
+If you have any further questions write them on a three by five file card, lay it on the work table of your craft room or home office, and wait a few days.
 In no time at all you won’t worry about unanswered questions.
 Can’t find the table?
-In the bottom of the PhD (Projects half done) drawer will be fine.
-Nobody looks in there anyway.
+Put the card into your file cabinet where it will be fine.
+Nobody ever looks in there anyway.

 NOTE from Na Na:

 I originally wrote this back in the late 1970′s or early 1980′s.
 Sometime around the time of the oil embargo.
 This story was a part of a book I attempted to write.
 That book, like many others I attempted to write, never got finished.
 Why?
 Life got in the way.
-I added this as a blog post on my original blog back in March of 2008.
-That post lost it’s photos on the move from blogger to wordpress in the fall of 2010.
 Anyway, here it is once again re-written for the readers of this blog.
 I updated it a bit to fit today’s world.
 I hope you enjoyed it.